viggin/facerecog/readme.txt

+This program is written in VC++, built with MS Visual Studio 2008 SP.
+Only OpenCV 2.2 is used in this version of the demo.
+The demo can detect faces from webcam or pictures, then identify it according to the enrolled database.
+It allows you to train your own classfier using your own pictures, as well as save or load your classifiers or face databases.
 The sample frmat file was trained using only a few faces images from a certain environment.
 The users should train their own dimension reduction matrix using a lot of faces captured in their environment.